Thank you so much. Thank you all for coming. It’s a great pleasure for me to be here with all of you.

 You may be wondering about the novel’s title: DRINKING FROM THE STREAM.
 The novel’s name, DRINKING FROM THE STREAM, comes from Psalm 110, which is part of the weekly Jewish sabbath service.

-In one of the Bible’s most violent passages Psalm 110 says, speaking of the Lord:
+In a passage that contains some of the Bible's most violent imagery, Psalm 110 says, speaking of the Lord:

 He will render judgment upon the nations, and they will be filled with corpses;